SharonShih/What2Eat/README.md

 # What2Eat
 CMPE 195A & B Project

+What2Eat is a Restaurant Recommender Mobile Application

+The Frontend is developed in React Native and Javascript

 ### Prerequisite
 - Can only run on MacOS
 - Xcode is up to date